Nils Seufert: Career

 Seufert made his professional debut for 1.
 FC Kaiserslautern on 25 October 2017, starting in a home match in the second round of the 2017–18 DFB-Pokal against Bundesliga club VfB Stuttgart.

-In May 2021 SpVgg Greuther Fürth, newly promoted to the Bundesliga, announced the signing of Seufert for the 2021–22 season.
+In May 2021 Greuther Fürth, newly promoted to the Bundesliga, announced the signing of Seufert for the 2021–22 season.
 He signed a contract until 2024 and joined on a free transfer from Arminia Bielefeld.

 On 1 January 2022, Seufert was loaned to SV Sandhausen until the end of the season.

+On 10 July 2023, Seufert signed a two-year contract with SV Ried in Austria.

+On 27 August 2024, Seufert signed a contract with Jerv in Norwegian third tier until 2025.

+On 24 January 2025, Seufert signed with Richmond Kickers of USL League One.He would make his debut and score his first goal in a 4–2 win against South Georgia Tormenta.